Payroll Process in UAE:- A brief overview

 There is no minimum salary payable in UAE.

 Overtime is any extra hours worked by an employee beyond the normal working hours.
-Article 67 states that the employee shall be entitled to remuneration equal to his normal wage plus an extra of at least 25% for extra hours beyond normal working hours.
-According to Article 68, if the overtime falls between 9 p.m. to 4 a.m. on a working day, the employee will be entitled to his normal wages plus an extra 50%.
-If the employee works on a designated rest day, he is entitled to normal wages plus 50%.
-Article 69 states that overtime may not exceed two hours per day unless otherwise permitted.
+Article 19 states that the employee shall be entitled to remuneration equal to his Basic Wage plus an extra of at least 25% for extra hours beyond normal working hours.
+If the overtime falls between 9 p.m. to 4 a.m. on a working day, the employee will be entitled to his Basic Wage plus an extra 50%.
+If the employee works on a designated rest day, he is entitled to a Basic Wage plus 50%.
+Overtime may not exceed two hours per day unless otherwise permitted.